 Liane Brandon is an award winning independent filmmaker, photographer and University of Massachusetts/Amherst Professor Emerita.
 She was one of the first independent women filmmakers to emerge from the Women's Movement.
 She is a co-founder of New Day Films, the nationally known cooperative that pioneered in the distribution of feminist/social issue films and videos.

-Her photography credits include production stills for Unsolved Mysteries and the PBS series American Experience, Nova, and American Masters.
+Her photography credits include production stills for the PBS series American Experience, Nova, and American Masters, as well as Unsolved Mysteries and many others.
 Her photos have been published in The New York Times, the Los Angeles Times, the Boston Globe, New York Daily News and many other publications.

 Film website: https://www.newday.com/filmmaker/42